 - Please check that your presentation / slides are uploaded as early as possible by visiting the room where the session will be taking place during a break.

 - If you have any problems with tech, speak to the volunteer in your room who can contact technical support.

-- Please note that the screens in the Council Chamber are small so slides should not include any small detail or text that is hard to read.
+- Please note that the screens in the Council Chamber and Court Room are small so slides should not include any small detail or text that is hard to read.

 - We would also like to make available to attendees written summaries and slides after the conference.
 Please save your presentation onto the laptop in the room you use.
 Do let us know if you have any objections to this with regards to your presentation.